zeroasterisk/npm-s-enum/README.md

 ## Usage Example: Status

-First you create your enum object... this can happen anywhere, but in this example we are going to think about attaching this to a Collection Object.
+First you create your enum object... this can happen anywhere, but in this example we are going to think about attaching this to an Object (a data model / Collection object).

 ``` js
 Tasks.Statuses = SEnum([